tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?**
+**How did this roster happen?** Fishman and Crystallis were a part of the same Creepwave roster as ATF, bzm, and Chuvash.
+After those three left for OG, the remaining members joined up with Stormstormer, Tobi, and Kataomi.
+They dominated Div 2 Tour 1, got promoted, and did well enough to not get relegated after Tour 2.
+They did so well, in fact, Puppey was like, "Hey nice carry.
+Mind if I yoink him?"
+It was probably more complicated than that, but the end result is Entity were looking to be carryless coming into Tour 3.

-The replacement, 18 year old Russian 'Pure,' is a bit of a sore spot for people wanting to root for the team.
-Formerly playing for VP in EEU, [he drew a Russian militarist 'Z' on the minimap during a pause.](https://dotesports.com/dota-2/news/virtus-pro-dota-disqualified-dpc-regional-playoffs-pure-draws-z-on-mini-map) VP promptly released him a day later.
-[He later apologized upon joining Entity,](https://twitter.com/puredota187/status/1533128464244609025) but
+A replacement happened to present itself in the form of 18 year old Russian core player, Pure.
+Now the reason he happened to suddenly become a free agent is a sore spot for people wanting to root for this team.
+Formerly playing for VP in EEU during Tour 2, [he drew a Russian militarist 'Z' on the minimap during a pause.](https://dotesports.com/dota-2/news/virtus-pro-dota-disqualified-dpc-regional-playoffs-pure-draws-z-on-mini-map) VP promptly released him a day later.
+[He later apologized after joining Entity,](https://twitter.com/puredota187/status/1533128464244609025) but many people either doubted the sincerity or considered the bridge to already be burned beyond repair.

+He is quite good at Dota, though.
+In the reductive and sarcastic words of Zack Fox, ["What's a couple of lives when you got bars?"](https://youtu.be/xzAOODb2124?t=132)

 **How was their DPC year?** 615 points